Select Page

 Ronnie EarlAhh Ronnie Earl.
 My man!

 Ya Ronnie is about my favorite blues guitarist.
 Why?
 Well he doesn’t have the best chops or technique.
-Someone like Duke Robillard has more depth to his technique than Ronnie.
+Someone like Duke Robillard or Joe Bonamasa has more depth to his technique than Ronnie.
 But by far, he as more soul than just about any blues guitarist I know.
 He is also willing to take big chances in a lead and take a lead out to 10th gear.
 He also can take that song down to 1st gear in a heartbeat too.
 Ronnie has amazing dynamics.

 Ronnie Earl’s Story